albertsango-Trimble/CrossSectionChecker/README.md

   line — the extension can't skip this step).
 - Click **"Use drawn line"** in the extension panel to fetch that finished line and turn it into a section.
-Whatever elevation (Z) the two clicks landed on is discarded — the cut is always a perfectly vertical plane through the line, so it shows everything the line crosses at every height, like a standard building section.
+Whatever elevation (Z) the two clicks landed on is discarded — the cut is always perfectly level and vertical, regardless of what surface was clicked.
 - **Alignment / chainage**: upload a CSV alignment (or pick one you've used before), then drag a chainage slider to generate a section perpendicular to the alignment at that exact point along it — the standard way road/rail cross-sections are picked out.
-This is the tool for that workflow instead of typing raw coordinates.
-- **⇄** flips which side of the line gets cut away.
-- **Show plane handles** toggles the on-screen gizmo/border.
+- **Show box handles** toggles the on-screen drag handles for the section box.
 - **Slice thickness (mm)** controls how thick the cut is (default 10mm) — see below.
-- **Clear section** removes the plane (and the line markup used to define it).
+- **Clear section** removes the section (and the line markup used to define it).
-- **Views**: "Top view" and "Section view" snap the single 3D camera between plan and a computed front-on look at the current cutting plane.
+- **Views**: "Top view" and "Section view" snap the single 3D camera between plan and a computed front-on look at the current cut.
 "Capture split view" grabs a still image of each and shows them stacked in the panel, one above the other, as a plan/section reference pair.

+## Slice thickness

+The section is a thin **slab**, 10mm thick by default, not an infinite cutting plane that just clips away half the model.
+This is built using Trimble Connect's `SectionBox`: a box centered on the drawn/chainage line, very large in the two directions along the line and vertically (so nothing gets clipped there), but only as thick as the **Slice thickness (mm)** value in the direction perpendicular to the line.
+Only what falls inside that thin box stays visible — everything else, on both sides, is clipped away, giving a true thin cross-section slice.
+Change the thickness field any time to make the slab thicker or thinner; it regenerates the section immediately.

+Trimble Connect only supports one section box at a time, so drawing a new line or moving the chainage slider replaces the existing box rather than adding another.

 ## Using the alignment / chainage feature